eifinger/handwriting-to-text-slack-bot/README.md

 ```

 ## Usage
-1. Send a file to your bot or in a channel where you added your bot.
-Be sure to attach a name to the file
+1. Send a file to your bot or in a channel where you added your bot. ~~Be sure to attach a name to the file.~~ A message for the upload is no longer needed
 <p align="center">
   <img width="50%" height="500%" src="images/handwriting-bot-example-upload.png">
 </p>